 - Bangkok, Thailand

-* Reference of the UV-Index: from 8 to 10 is very high, which means a very high risk of damage from exposure to the sun with no protection.
+UV Index reference: from 8 to 11 is very high, which means a strong risk of damage from exposure to the sun with no protection.

 Today there is no weather warning.

 Source: Meteorological Department.
 Ministry of Information and Communication Technology.
 Thai Government.

 Updated on November 28, 2020

 Source: The World Air Quality Project

 * Unhealthy for Sensitive Groups: Members of sensitive groups may experience health effects.
 The general public is not likely to be affected.
 Active children and adults, and people with respiratory disease, such as asthma, should limit prolonged outdoor exertion.

 Information on the whole scale.
 The World Air Quality Project.

 If the relative humidity reaches or exceeds 80% and there is no wind, keep in mind that a feeling of muggy may occur, with difficulty in perspiring and, therefore, in lowering the body temperature by this natural means.